drex33/azure-docs.ko-kr/articles/sentinel/sap-solution-deploy-alternate.md

     JAVAUSER=<SET_JAVA_OS_USER>
     JAVAPASS=<SET_JAVA_OS_USER>
     ##############################################################
+    # Include the following section if you are using Azure Keyvault
     ##############################################################
     # env.list template for AZ Cli when MI is not enabled
     AZURE_TENANT_ID=<your tenant id>
     AZURE_CLIENT_ID=<your client/app id>
+    AZURE_CLIENT_SECRET=<your password/secret for the service principal>
     ##############################################################
     ```